The United States is at war.

 Reported killed in Iran

-US service members killed (confirmed)
+US service members killed (Pentagon says 13; Intercept/Wikipedia say 15)

-Targets struck in first 4 days
+Targets struck in 39 days (US-Israeli campaign)

 0